Japan asked the international media to change how we write their names. No one listened - KTVZ

 Japan is being “being hoisted on its own petard,” said Jeff Kingston, director of Asian Studies at Tokyo’s Temple University.
 He added that in the past, the country was “eager to distance itself from its neighbors so as not to be confused with them.”
 Now, though, it wants the West to treat it the same.

 It’s not only foreigners who are slow to change, however.
-Many Japanese are accustomed to writing their names in English with the family name last, and even the Japanese government has been inconsistent at best in adopting the new, old system.
-A Google search shows that, while the websites of the Cabinet Office and the Japanese parliament refer to the prime minister as Abe Shinzo, the foreign office — despite being the one to issue the request last year — still calls him “Shinzo Abe.”
+Many Japanese are accustomed to writing their names in English with the family name last, and while the government has changed how it refers to the Prime Minister and other officials, the domestic English language press still largely uses “Shinzo Abe.”

 Even if Japan does achieve some consistency across its own government, Peking became Beijing in the American press thanks largely to the widespread adoption of the new name (and Pinyin generally) by the US State Department.
 Japan may need to lobby diplomats to make the change before it can get journalists to follow suit.

-Note: CLARIFICATION: This piece has been updated to reflect how the Japanese government refers to officials.